Reviews You Can Rely On

 Instant cameras shine in social situations.
 Thus, you'll want their operation to be simple enough that you could pass it around at a party and end up with some nice photos.
 If you're looking to get more creative with your camera and try out some advanced features like double exposures, the controls for selecting those modes must be intuitive and straightforward.
 Every double exposure that goes awry because you didn't have the correct settings dialed in is wasted film and just a bit heartbreaking.
 To assess user-friendliness, we used every function on every camera, passed them all around to newbies to get their thoughts, and loaded dozens of film packs throughout the course of our testing.

-Of all the cameras we laid our hands on, we would consider the Fuji models (the Instax Square SQ1, Instax Mini LiPlay, Instax Mini 11, Instax Wide 300, and Instax Square SQ6) foolproof enough for anyone to pick up and get a good photo with minimal instruction; all of these models offer basic point-and-shoot functionality.
+Of all the cameras we laid our hands on, we would consider the Fuji models (the Instax Square SQ1, Instax Mini LiPlay, Instax Mini 11, and Instax Wide 300) foolproof enough for anyone to pick up and get a good photo with minimal instruction; all of these models offer basic point-and-shoot functionality.
 The SQ1 came out as the best in this category, which wasn't surprising because it is easy to get a great photo at a moment's notice with this camera.
 While most also have some additional settings that can be fiddled with, they are simple enough that even a newcomer should have success picking them up the first go around.
 Even if they don't, it's unlikely the photo will be totally ruined.

 instant camera - with a straightforward interface, the fuji instax wide 300 is...